 - A. Rhythm Analysis - 1.
 Push the PAUSE BUTTON.
 Pause should not be > 10 seconds.
 There is no need to interrupt chest compressions other than to analyze the rhythm. - B. Defibrillation - 1.
 Defibrillation can be performed with the LUCAS device in place and in operation.
 There is no need to stop LUCAS to deliver a shock. - C. Pulse Checks/Return of Spontaneous Circulation (ROSC) - 1.
 Pulse checks should occur intermittently while compressions are occurring. - 2.
-Pause the LUCAS device and evaluate the patient If there is a change in rhythm, the patient becomes responsive or pulses are noted pause the LUCAS device.
-If the pulse remains, reassess the patient.
+Pause the LUCAS device and evaluate the patient if there is a change in rhythm, the patient becomes responsive, or pulses are noted, assess the patient for ROSC and treat appropriately.
 If the pulse disappears, immediately restart the LUCAS device. - C. Disruption or Malfunction of LUCAS Device - 1.
 If disruption or malfunction of the LUCAS device occurs, immediately revert to manual CPR.